Skip to main content

 dumping targeting LSASS process"

-AI Output: Complete SIGMA rule with appropriate logsource, detection logic, and ATT&CK tags
+AI Output: Complete SIGMA rule with appropriate logsource,

 2. Rule Explanation